The Best Foods for Your Teeth and Gums

 Dairy products, in general, are good for your teeth because they are high in calcium.
 There are also dairy foods like yogurt that contain probiotics which, for lack of a better term, are good bacteria that crowd out the cavity-causing bad bacteria in your mouth.

-The bad bacteria in your mouth produces oral acids that break down tooth enamel and gum tissue.
+The bad bacteria in your mouth produce oral acids that break down tooth enamel and gum tissue.
 Dairy products introduce a protein into your mouth that can neutralize these acids.

 Cheese requires the kind of chewing that produces an increased amount of saliva in the mouth, and also contains calcium and protein for strengthening tooth enamel.